RPT-China Oct new bank loans 548.3 bln yuan, well below forecast

 Outstanding yuan loans grew 13.2 percent from a year earlier, also undershooting forecasts of 13.3 percent.

 China’s total social financing aggregate, a broad measure of liquidity in the economy, was 662.7 billion yuan in October, versus 1.05 trillion yuan in September.
-(1 US dollar = 6.1289 Chinese yuan) (Reporting By Jake Spring; Editing by Kim Coghill)
+(1 US dollar = 6.1293 Chinese yuan) (Reporting by Jake Spring; Editing by Kim Coghill)